gilbertzu/Human-Computer-Interaction-Project-2-Semester/README.md

 Logo is originally made and all of the assets images are due to the respectful owner of the image and within the copyright rule to be used for personal project.

-The project is focusing in implementation of styling using external CSS and external JS without JQuery.
+The project is focusing in implementation of styling using external CSS and scripting using external JS without JQuery.